<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 The same stakeholders appear across multiple projects and most teams have no visibility of each other's activity.
 A community group being engaged on a grid connection in the same area as a water infrastructure project may be receiving communications from two separate teams within the same organisation, with no coordination between them.
 That creates contradictions, duplication, and a stakeholder experience that undermines trust.
 It also creates evidential gaps if the engagement record ever needs to be produced for a regulator or planning examiner.

 As early as the project concept phase.
 For nationally significant infrastructure projects going through the Development Consent Order process, pre-application consultation is a legal requirement, but best practice means engaging key stakeholders before the formal process begins.
-Communities and statutory consultees that have been involved in shaping a project from early stages are significantly less likely to mount serious opposition at examination.
+Where communities and statutory consultees have been involved in shaping a project from early stages, promoters generally arrive at examination with fewer unresolved objections on the record and a clearer account of how comments were taken into account.
 The same principle applies to regulated asset programmes: organisations like water and energy companies that maintain continuous stakeholder relationships between AMP cycles have a much easier time when the next cycle of investment begins.

 Public consultation is typically a formal, time-bounded process with a legal or regulatory basis.
 It requires a defined period during which representations can be made, a structured process for recording and responding to those representations, and a published report of how responses have been considered.
 Stakeholder engagement is broader and continuous.
 It covers the ongoing relationships with communities, landowners, elected representatives, regulators, and other interested parties throughout the full lifecycle of a project, not just during formal consultation windows.
 Good infrastructure projects do both, and the ongoing engagement work makes formal consultation significantly easier to manage.